-The Pro-Ject The Classic vinyl record player was first unveiled at the Munich 2016 trade fair.
-And thanks to the combination of many exciting new features and Pro-Ject's timeless and unique aesthetic, it unsurprisingly attracted a lot of press attention.
+The Pro-Ject The Classic vinyl record player, thanks to the combination of many exciting new features and Pro-Ject's timeless and unique aesthetic, it unsurprisingly attracted a lot of press attention.
+It is offered here in a limited version in 2 new finishes and with a new cartridge.

 Pro-Ject The Classic : Plinth, platter and feet